MiguelYSieghart/MiguelYSieghart/README.md

 ### 🏆 Projects:

-**⭐ Selenium Automated Tests on a Web Platform**

-Documentation and Implementation of automated Java tests, using Selenium IDE and JUnit.

 **⭐ Development of a Manga Reader website**

-Development of a web application with PHP, JS, HTML and CSS for a federal agent.
+Development of a web application with PHP, JS, HTML and CSS for a Instituto Federal Farroupilha (Campus Uruguaiana) in Rio Grande do Sul, Brazil.

 ### ⚡GitHub Stats: